 During the pandemic, were there things that you thought the Slovenian health system was not managing properly?

 Yes.
 I was a board member of a larger hospital in Slovenia, and we were choosing a new CEO.
-Hospitals are managed by two directors — one’s a medical director and the other is a general director.
+Hospitals are managed by two directors — one is a medical director, and the other is a general director.
 Usually, the medical director is a physician; the general director may or may not be a physician.
 We were interviewing a candidate for the position who was a surgeon.
 He was a very good clinician.
 But he didn’t have any real experience as a general director.
 So my question to him was, “What’s your experience as far as the management side of such a large organization as a hospital?”
 His answer was that he was reading books on the topic.
-That was for me a pivotal moment because that person, who was an amazing doctor and surgeon and professor, was applying for a job that he could not fulfill because he was not schooled for the management side of leading such an organization.
+That was a pivotal moment for me because that person, who was an amazing doctor and surgeon and professor, was applying for a job that he could not fulfill because he was not schooled in the management side of leading such an organization.

 What reforms are needed in the medical system in Slovenia?

 We have a very outdated system that was designed under the Communist regime.
-It has not evolved fast enough, which means that even what was once perhaps positive, is nowadays obsolete.
-The ownership of a hospital is in the hands of the Ministry of Health, so even if you’re the CEO of a hospital, you cannot control the flow of money that comes into the hospital because it’s decided by the only insurance company [Slovenia] has, and you cannot control the outflow of money because the unions and the Ministry of Health decide the wages.
-So you don’t have any real power over the day-to-day management of your own hospital.
+It has not evolved fast enough, which means that even what was once perhaps positive is now obsolete.
+The ownership of a hospital is in the hands of the Ministry of Health, so even if you’re the CEO of a hospital, you cannot control the flow of money that comes into the hospital because it’s decided by the only insurance company [Slovenia] has., and you cannot control the outflow of money because the unions and the Ministry of Health decide the wages.
+So, you don’t have any real power over the day-to-day management of your own hospital.

 It comes back to the question of a nation’s design of institutions.
 As a Christian Democrat, I believe in subsidiarity, which implies bringing the decision-making closer to the citizen.
 In practice, I would prefer to decentralize the management of hospitals so one hospital can try to improve themselves and compete with another hospital.
 If there’s no competition, there’s no incentive to grow and improve.